 - Has it been around for long enough?

-- Does this company or affiliate network have a good history of affiliate payments?
+- Does the company or affiliate network have a good history of affiliate payments?

 - Are you going to be able to comply with their terms and conditions?